 After the statistics, there are a few options for examining the output.
 You can click on one of the following options:

-View Logs: Clicking on "View Logs" will take you to the folder containing the two log files.
-(Note that if you changed the configuration settings to not output the debug log, you will only receive one log in this folder.)
-The logs are text files that contain time-stamped entries that illustrate the process that SnowConvert has gone through.
+- View Logs: Clicking on "View Logs" will take you to the folder containing the log files.
+The logs are text files that contain timestamped entries that illustrate the process that SnowConvert has gone through.
 If there is a critical error, the logs will be the best place to troubleshoot what went wrong, and exactly when did it go wrong.
-The two logs in this folder:
+The log in this folder: